-Robert N. Hartsell’s primary practice areas are environmental, land use, zoning, permitting and everglades restoration law.
+Robert N. Hartsell’s primary practice areas are environmental, land use, zoning, permitting and Everglades restoration law.
 Robert is well known in these practice areas for his work on high profile cutting edge litigation and advocacy.
-He has successfully litigated a number of important and precedent setting cases in Federal, State, Appellate and Administrative courts, including cases involving the National Environmental Policy Act, Clean Water Act, Endangered Species Act, Florida’s Growth Management Act and Florida’s environmental laws.
-Among his several distinguished honors, he was recently awarded the 2010 Public Interest Lawyer of the Year from the Florida Bar’s Environmental and Land Use Section.
+He has successfully litigated a number of important and precedent-setting cases in Federal, State, Appellate and Administrative courts, including cases involving the National Environmental Policy Act, Clean Water Act, Endangered Species Act, Florida’s Growth Management Act, and Florida’s environmental laws.
+Among his several distinguished honors, he was recently awarded the 2010 Public Interest Lawyer of the Year from the Florida Bar’s Environmental and Land Use Section and was recognized in 2020 for excellence in Environmental Law by Lawyers of Distinction.

 In addition to his legal accomplishments, Mr. Hartsell also has 12 years experience in environmental consulting and engineering.
 Robert provided consulting services to a host of government, private, and international entities on environmental permitting, site assessments, contamination assessments, remedial action, risk-based corrective action, quality assurance planning, underground storage tank administration, and government reimbursement programs.
 He brings this experience to his practice of law.

-Mr. Hartsell is also an adjunct professor of at Shepard Broad Law Center at Nova Southeastern University where he teaches land use law and select clinical courses in advanced environmental and land use law.
-Robert frequently lectures on current trends in Florida environmental and land use law.
-His most recent article, which he co-authored with Mr. Richard Grosso, is Old McDonald Still Has a Farm: Agricultural Property Rights After the Veto of S.B.
-1712, The Florida Bar Journal, March 2005.
+Mr. Hartsell was also an adjunct professor of at Shepard Broad Law Center at Nova Southeastern University where he taught land use law and select clinical courses in advanced environmental and land use law.
+Mr. Hartsell served as an executive council member of the Florida Bar’s Environmental and Land Use Section for nearly a decade.

 Mr. Hartsell received his undergraduate degree from the University of South Florida and his J.D. with honors from Nova Southeastern University, Shepard Broad Law Center.
-Mr. Hartsell is a member of the Florida Bar and United States District Court Southern District of Florida and Middle District of Florida.
+Mr. Hartsell is a member of the Florida Bar and United States District Court Southern District of Florida, Middle District of Florida, Northern District of Florida and the United States 11th Circuit Court of Appeals.

 Ms. Hayter earned her Bachelor of Arts degree from the University of North Carolina at Chapel Hill and went on to receive her Juris Doctor degree from Nova Southeastern University Shepard Broad Law Center.
 While in law school, Ms. Hayter served as a judicial intern for the Honorable Peter Weinstein of the 17th judicial Circuit of Broward County, as well as a research assistant for Professor Roma Perez.
 Ms. Hayter concluded her legal studies upon receiving the L.L.M. degree magna cum laude in Environmental and Land Use Law and Policy from Florida State University College of Law.
 Ms. Hayter is a member of the Florida Bar and is also licensed to practice in the United States District Court for the Southern District of Florida.